o3de/o3de.org/content/docs/user-guide/features/editor/add-system-entity.md

 ---
-description: ' Learn how to use Amazon Lumberyard''s Project Configurator to configure the system entity. '
+description: ' Learn how to use Open 3D Engine''s Project Configurator to configure the system entity. '
 title: Configuring System Entities
 ---